-2.2.1 Name the type of plant that is depicted in picture A. (1)
+2.2.1 Name the type of tissue that is depicted in micrograph A. (1)

-2.2.2 Give THREE distinguishing characteristics of the tissue A. (3)
+2.2.2 Give THREE distinguishing characteristics of the tissue in micrograph A. (3)

-2.2.3 Give the name and number of the part in picture B that will be not found in the onion cells in picture A. (2)
+2.2.3 Give the name and number of the part in diagram B that will be not found in the onion cells in micrograph A. (2)

 2.2.4 Compare the cell in picture B with an animal cell and give TWO distinct differences between them (4)